 How to Make a Christmas Tree Village in a Vase

-I loved how simple, pretty and easy this Christmas tree village is.
+I loved how simple, pretty and easy it is to make this Christmas tree village.
 I also love that you need just a few supplies and virtually no DIY skills!

 Supplies for Your Christmas Tree Village

-- glass vase, large jar, large cloche, covered cake stand
+- large glass vase, large jar, large cloche, a trifle bowl, covered cake stand

-- batteries ~ always have batteries on hand for lights
+- batteries – I always have batteries on hand for lights

-- small faux Christmas trees ~ I found 2 different styles in the Dollar Spot at Target
+- small faux Christmas trees – I found 2 different styles in the Dollar Spot at Target.
+Small bottle brush trees are another great option.

-- cut~outs of houses, buildings ~ I used my Cricut to make these.
+- cut-outs of houses and buildings – I used my Cricut to make these.

 Assembling Your Christmas Tree Village

-The round open vase was the best option.
+The round open vase was the easiest option.
 I bought it at an estate sale last summer.

-The snowflake lights were the biggest and brightest.
+I had these snowflake lights on hand.
+They were the biggest and brightest lights I had.

 Be sure to check your lights first.